Changó oba nikosó

 “Ndundu con ndundu, goddamn it!” he yelled up to us.

-Now we all said fuck it too and came out onto the rooftops and faced him and the building with the sniper behind him.
+Now we all said fuck it and came out onto the rooftops, and faced Corporal Pancho and the building with the sniper behind him.

 Then he said, “Npaka con npaka!”

 In thundering military unison now, “Npaka!”

 Pancho, “Is we or ain’t we, goddamn it!”